Browse By Name

 After a new event object is created, it can be dispatched with the fireEvent method.
 The necessary properties of the newly created event object must be set before dispatching.
 Use an existing event object for the first parameter of the createEventObject method to copy its properties.
 The cancelBubble, returnValue, srcElement and type properties need not be set, the fireEvent method overrides these properties before dispatching.

-In Firefox, Opera and Safari, use the createEvent method to create a new event object.
+In Firefox, Opera, Google Chrome, Safari and Internet Explorer from version 9, use the createEvent method to create a new event object.

 Syntax: